Kopernikus73/PyTon/README.md

 ### Using the realease tab

-If you want to test it out, download the newest version of PyTon (depending on your OS) and the files/ folder (both can be found in the Release tab)
+If you want to test it out, download the newest version of PyTon (depending on your OS) and the files/ folder

 Then put both, the folder and the Executable file in the same directory somewhere on your computer